tarunsachdeva/blog/_posts/2019-01-20-weekly-planning.markdown

 ![Weekly Planning](https://cl.ly/be1621c0fb26/Image%202019-01-19%20at%2010.53.44%20PM.png)

 The act of weekly planning is a great way to start off the week, and has helped me take more control of my time.
+I hope you find it helpful too.